jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

     - question: Is there any other alternative to endodontic therapy?
       answer: "<p>Tooth extraction only.</p>\n"
     - question: Is it necessary to place anesthesia?
       answer: "<p>Of course!
-They are usually infected, inflamed or necrotic tissues, highly sensitive to clinical manipulation.
+They are usually infected, inflamed or necrotic tissues;
+        highly sensitive to clinical manipulation.
 Fortunately, a good previous diagnosis and an adequate technique of truncal or infiltrative local anesthesia, will be sufficient to carry out the procedure without major discomfort for the